Superradiance-Mediated Photon Storage for Broadband Quantum Memory

+Next, we investigate the compatibility of SR memory with quantum signals by operating with probe pulses at the single-photon level.
+In particular, we measure noise from extraneously added photons during the memory operation and use this to predict fidelity for quantum state storage.
+We measure an unconditional noise probability of $(2.1 \pm 0.2)\times 10^{-4}$~\cite{supplementary}, which corresponds to a stored-and-recalled signal-to-noise ratio (SNR) of $ 12.4 \pm 1.2$ for a 10-ns probe with $\bar{n}_{\rm in} =0.18$ (Fig.~\ref{fig:experimental results}f).
+If quantum states were encoded in these pulses, this SNR indicates a maximum quantum storage fidelity of $F= 1-1/\text{SNR}= 0.92 \pm 0.09$.
+Experimentally, memory efficiency remains constant across different values of $\bar{n}_{\rm in}$, yielding a linear increase in SNR~\cite{supplementary}.
+Importantly, SNR is limited only by noise from scattered control beams and not by any physical process linked to memory operation, suggesting that the SR protocol will reliably store quantum signals, such as those encoded in space, polarization, or time bins.

-With these proof-of-concept results at hand, we look forward and consider the optimality conditions for the SR protocol more broadly.
-Independent of any memory approach, the ``optimality'' criterion states that the maximum achievable memory efficiency ($\eta_{\rm opt}$) is universal and depends only on the medium's optical depth~\cite{gorshkov2007photon,gorshkov2007universal}.
-This criterion can be satisfied by implementing probe-and-control optimizations (specific to the protocol of interest) and the backward recall configuration (Fig.~\ref{fig:protocol}c,d), which together provide complete time reversal of the system dynamics.
+With these proof-of-concept results at hand, we consider future implementations by examining optimality conditions for the SR protocol.
+Independent of any memory approach, the ``optimality'' criterion dictates that the maximum achievable memory efficiency ($\eta_{\rm opt}$) is universal and depends only on the medium's optical depth~\cite{gorshkov2007photon,gorshkov2007universal}, and can be satisfied by implementing protocol-specific optimizations of both the probe and the control, under the backward-recall configuration.

 Probe optimization in the SR protocol relies on both maximizing the polarization build-up and ensuring its proper spatial-distribution \big[$P(z)$\big] in the absorption stage, which leads to an optimal spin-wave mode in the subsequent writing and readout stages.
-Such optimization is achieved by an input temporal profile that matches the time reversed replica of the superradiantly emitted pulse, both in shape and duration~\cite{Walther2009,kalachev2007quantum,PhysRevA.80.012317,stobinska2009perfect,dao2012preparation}.
-For a Lorentzian spectral feature (as in our cold Rb system, Fig.~\ref{fig:experimental results}b, inset), the optimal shape of this probe is an exponentially-rising envelope with its duration given by the empirical relation~\cite{vivoli2013high,ho2018optimal}
+This is achieved by an input temporal profile that matches the time reversed replica of the superradiantly emitted pulse, both in shape and duration~\cite{Walther2009,kalachev2007quantum,PhysRevA.80.012317,stobinska2009perfect,dao2012preparation}.
+For a Lorentzian spectral feature (as in our cold Rb system, Fig.~\ref{fig:experimental results}b, inset), the optimal shape of this probe is an exponentially-rising envelope with its duration given by~\cite{vivoli2013high,ho2018optimal}

-which corresponds to the system's superradiant decay time, as verified numerically and experimentally (solid fit in Fig.~\ref{fig:experimental results}c, inset).
-This optimized probe shape with $T_{\rm P}^{\rm opt} \approx T_{\rm SR}$ maximises the efficiency of superradiant emission, which in turn allows for optimal SR memory.
+which corresponds to the system's $T_{\rm SR}$ emission time, as verified numerically and experimentally (solid fit in Fig.~\ref{fig:experimental results}c, inset).
+For optical depths $d > 1$, the pulse time is shorter than spontaneous emission lifetime, and thus the probe bandwidth exceeds $\Gamma$, rendering this protocol inherently broadband.